Afonso Pena: The Hague Convention

 In 1907 the Second Peace Convention was held in The Hague; its goals were to stop the arms race taking place at the time and establish peaceful ways to solve international disputes.
 Brazil had been invited to take part in the First Convention of 1899, but refused.
 In 1907 it sent a delegation led by Ruy Barbosa.
 With a bigger number of participating nations, the convention also included several Latin American countries, such as Argentina, Chile, and Colombia, who took part in the talks at the insistence of U.S. president Theodore Roosevelt.
 The 1907 convention was broader in scope than the previous one, and sought to establish "more jurisdicity between people-to-people relations" and "as far as possible, replace will with law, violence with reason, intolerance with justice", in the words of Batista Pereira, a member of the Brazilian delegation.

 The Brazilian delegation in The Hague (Note: Standing, from left to right: Antonio Batista Pereira, José Rodrigues Alves, Rodrigo Otávio de Langgaard Meneses, Artur de Carvalho Moreira, Abelardo Roças, Leopoldo de Magalhães Castro, Fernando Gustavo Dobbert.
 Seated, from left to right: Tancredo B. de Moura, Eduardo F. R. dos Santos Lisboa, Ruy Barbosa, Roberto Trompowsky Leitão de Almeida e Carlos Lemgruber Kropf.)

 For Brazil, the 1907 convention marked the beginning of the country's presence at the great international events.
-At the head of the Brazilian delegation, Ruy Barbosa played a promiment role by defending equality between the states and positioning himself against the use of force.
+At the head of the Brazilian delegation, Ruy Barbosa played a promiment role by defending legal equality between the states and positioning himself against the use of force.
 Barbosa recalled how Brazil had taken part in the Alabama Claims, under the Treaty of Washington of 1871, when a Brazilian envoy, Marcos Antônio de Araújo, was appointed by emperor Pedro II to be one of the arbitrators.
 His position became clear when discussing the creation of an Arbitration Court of Justice, during which he argued that such a court was of interest of all nations and that the nomination of its members should take place regardless of each country's relative importance.
 Through Ruy Barbosa, Brazil presented its thesis of democratization of the international system and defied the exclusive role played by the world's great powers in dealing with international affairs in the 19th century.